How to Measure Chewiness/Bite Force

 When you BITE into something you perceive how hard or firm something is.
 Whilst Hardness/Firmness is commonly the textural property possessed by most products, the words BITE, TOUGHNESS or CHEWINESS may often be substituted for a textural property more associated with a food product.
 Toughness (or 'chewiness') is commonly the textural property possessed by meat, fish and poultry products but can also be the term that is used for baked products such as tortillas, pancakes or pizzas.

+Whilst toughness/chewiness can be an expectation in certain foods such as caramel, rare steak and chewing gum, it can also be a negative textural property sometimes indicating, for example, overcooking or age of storage and can cause consumer disappointment.
+Whilst bite force can be measured as the initial force that the teeth would encounter going into a food, chewiness is usually the mouthfeel sensation of laboured chewing due to sustained, elastic resistance from the food.
 If one considers that if the top front teeth were pulled from a curve-shape into a straight line they would represent a 'knife edge'.
-Using a knife blade (or series of knife blades together) gives a close representation of the biting or cutting action and therefore the measurement of these related parameters.
+Using a knife blade (or series of knife blades together) on a Texture Analyser gives a close representation of the biting or cutting action and therefore an imitative measurement of these related parameters.

 The toughness/chewiness parameter is often taken as the total positive area under the curve.
 This measurement effectively records the total 'work' involved in performing this test.
-It therefore follows that a higher area value indicates a higher amount of energy involved in performing the test and subsequently is translated as a tougher/chewier sample to test.
+It therefore follows that a higher area value indicates a higher amount of energy involved in performing the test and subsequently is translated as a tougher/chewier sample to test or a product that is more difficult to bite.

 Typical properties that can be obtained from a texture analyser graph: